‘Take Care of Maya’ trial: Social worker Catherine Bedy testifies via video deposition in $220 million case

 "I can only say that they didn’t trust me, and they felt that it was their duty to monitor me," he stated.

-Zimmerman told jurors he felt as if Johns Hopkins All Children’s Hospital, and, in particular, social worker Catherine Bedy, tried to put up barriers for him to access Maya.
+Zimmerman told jurors he felt as if Johns Hopkins All Children’s Hospital, and, in particular, Bedy, tried to put up barriers for him to access Maya.

 "The hospital personnel, and specifically this one social worker, was limiting her freedom…Why that was?
 I didn’t know.
 But that was clearly her goal to isolate this child from her family and her lawyer," he said.